The Apache Software Foundation

 Community > Code

-Some Apache committers have successfully run funding campaigns to work on their favorite Apache projects.
+Some Apache committers have successfully run funding campaigns to support work on their favorite Apache projects.

-This is ok in principle but you have to make it clear that the campaign is your own thing, and avoid any confusion about the role of the ASF and how its projects work.
+This is ok in principle, but you have to make clear that the campaign is your own thing, and avoid any confusion about the role of the ASF and how its projects work.

 This page gives a few examples of that.